Do I Need Planning Permission?

 - a one metre ‘bubble’ which allows for alterations such as satellite dishes to be added to a house without planning permission

 - A more generous allowance for extensions and alterations in certain circumstances

 - The allowance of necessary alterations to the roof when extending a house through permitted development

 - The requirement for hard surfaces to be porous, otherwise hard surfaces must drain to a permeable or porous area within the curtilage of the house

 - There will be more control on development in Conservation Areas

 This is a brief overview of the changes, which are designed to give householders more freedom when making alterations to their homes, it is not exhaustive.
-If you are in any doubt over whether alterations or extensions require planning permission or not, please contact us.

 There is also a Building Standards Officer available between 2pm and 4pm to give general guidance and advice on Building Standards matters.